 Atlantic Avenue has the potential to be a world famous street because of its beautiful surrounding neighborhoods and its connection to one of the best waterfronts in the US.
 Instead, it vastly under-delivers on this potential because it is designed mainly as a traffic through-way.
 If some of the space currently dedicated to cars were transformed into space for pedestrian and business activity, Atlantic Avenue would finally be given the opportunity to shine.

-More Resources on Sidewalks
+More Resources on Sidewalks by Topic

 - Amenities - for sidewalks to be attractive places, they need amenities that make them comfortable and pleasant.
 Amenities include seating, shade, kiosks, bollards, etc.